Today's interview is with Devon O'Rourke, founder of Fluvio, the product marketing consultancy.

 How do I measure my success as a product marketer?

-Devon believes that product marketers goals should align with the product team's goals.
+Devon O'Rourke believes that product marketers goals should align with the product team's goals.
 For example, product adoption, NPS and usage.

 If accountability is equal, then the team's tend to work well together.
 Collaboration collapses if the product marketing team only has goals around traffic and win-rates.